geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

   - Paradox of giving personal information to corporations for comfort.
   - Struggle with creating secure security questions due to available information.
 - Recollection of Traumatic Experience at Hospital
-  - The author's role as a student chaplain in a children's hospital.
+  - John's role as a student chaplain in a children's hospital.
   - Experience of being on call in the hospital's Emergency Department.
   - Arrival of a severely burned three-year-old child.
   - Uncertainty about conveying suffering through language.
 - Interaction with Trauma Team and Parents
   - Reaction of the trauma team to the child's injuries.
   - Description of the child's conscious state and intense pain.
-  - The author's involvement in assisting the medical team.
+  - John's involvement in assisting the medical team.
   - Attempt to create space for medical treatment and communication.
 - Conversation with Parents and Doctor
   - Interaction with the parents of the injured child.